Planning A Software Project? Try To Find The Answers To The Below 15 Questions To Make It A Grand Success

-Creating even basic software is not cheap.
-It consumes an equal time and efforts of the developer.
+Creating basic software is not cheap.
+It consumes equal time and effort from the developer.
 Hence, it is better to know why the user is ready to dive into it in the first place?

 Also, it is important to leave an equal space for all the project stakeholders to respond.

 Are there any similar products in the market?
 If yes, how would you ensure that your product overpowers them?